Aeium/blog/_posts/2017-11-8-Python-New-Windows-Context.md

 Paste the text into Notepad.

 Give it a look.
-To me this file looks pretty harmless, no weird urls, no ports opened, nothing like that.
-But it's your registry and I am not nescesarily a security expert, so this part is up to you.
+To me this file looks pretty harmless, no weird URL, no ports opened, nothing like that.
+But it's your registry and I am not necessarily a security expert, so this part is up to you.

 One we are ok with this registry change, we are ready to save and execute it.
 Go to File > Save As...
 Set the file type to "all files" and save as "myRegEdit.reg".
 Save it somewhere you can find it, it doesn't really matter where.

 ![_config.yml]({{ site.baseurl }}/images/17-11-8/1.png)